-Welcome to the Daily Bruin Winter 2020 application period!
-You have until the beginning of Week 2 to complete your application to one of the premier student newspapers in the country.
+Welcome to the Daily Bruin Fall 2021 application period!
+You have until October 4, 2021 to complete your application to one of the premier student newspapers in the country.

 Frequently Asked Questions:

 Am I eligible to apply?
 If you're a UCLA undergraduate or graduate student, yes!
 If you are a UCLA Extension student, recent graduate, high school hopeful or otherwise, you are unfortunately ineligible to apply.

 Can I apply to multiple sections?
 No. Please fill out ONLY ONE application.
 If you create multiple applications, they will all be denied.
 If you are interested in multiple sections, please let your interviewer know!
 After the onboarding process is complete, you will have multiple opportunities to cross-train into other sections.